 When your unborn baby is developing, he or she is made up of tiny cells called stem cells.
 These stem cells are the building blocks of life.
 They become your baby’s heart, skin, hair, nose, and everything else that makes your baby, your baby.
 When your little one is born, a reserve of these stem cells remains in your newborn’s umbilical cord.
 These remaining cells can be used to protect your baby and your family if a future medical need arises.
 Americord collects and stores these cells, learn how we do it.

 Umbilical cords contain two types of stem cells – hematopoietic stem cells (HSCs) and mesenchymal stem cells (MSCs).
 HSCs stem cells are programmed to become red and white blood cells.
-Medical science has found ways to use their natural abilities to treat over 80 disease of the blood like leukemia.
+Medical science has found ways to use their natural abilities to treat over 80 serious conditions, like leukemia.

 MSCs Unique Characteristics & Abilities

-MSCs, on the other hand, develop into muscle cells, bone cells, cartilage cells, and fat cells.
-They are making headlines in regenerative medicine, holding the promise for future treatments for many diseases.
+MSCs, on the other hand, develop into muscle cells, bone cells, cartilage cells, fat cells, and more.
+They are making headlines in regenerative medicine, holding the promise for future treatments for many conditions.
 They are considered essential to the future of regenerative medicine for six reasons:

-- They are unspecialized cells with gene activation ability to differentiate into multiple but limited cell types.
+- They are unspecialized cells with gene activation ability to differentiate into multiple cell types.

 - They are uniquely able to regenerate, allowing for multiple uses during treatment.

 - They can be manipulated outside of a living organism and under appropriate conditions to become several cell types.

 - They have the ability to regulate immune cells and functions.